haas-binge/willibald-data-vault-with-dbt/README.md

 For those, who are familiar with dbt, here is a short instruction on how to install.
 We'd still recommend looking at our documentation regarding the specifics of our solution.

-Our initial setup contained an AWS S3 datalake with external tables in snowflake referencing them.
-To simplify the process we now offer the data (in the way they looked as external tables) as a snowflake private share named DWA_COMPARE.
+We made the S3 bucket containing the source data publicly available.

-If you want to access it, just contact us, we are happy to add you.
+If you have any questions or comments, just contact us, we are happy to hear from you.
 See [Willibald data vault with dbt - 00 - introduction](useful_documents/Willibald_data_vault_with_dbt-00-introduction.md) for contact data.